sabina-semenciuc/cursoMachineLearing/README.md

 ## Day 4 (24.03.2023):

-### Prediction by machine learning
+### 01 Prediction by machine learning (LogisticRegression, SVC, DecisionTreeClassifier, KNeighborsClassifier)

-### Analysis of launch site locations with Folium
+### 02 Analysis of launch site locations with Folium
-### Mark all launching sites on a map
+### 03 Mark all launching sites on a map
-### Mark on the map the successful/failed launches of each site
+### 04 Mark on the map the successful/failed launches of each site
-### Calculate the distances between a launch site and its vicinity
+### 05 Calculate the distances between a launch site and its vicinity